 Visit the ancient town of Madaba, famous for its mosaics and churches.
 Continue to Mt Nebo where we are rewarded with stunning views from the summit.
 In the evening, enjoy a lecture with a local archaeologist to discuss the importance of Petra and ongoing excavations at this UNESCO World Heritage Site.

 Depart early today for the long but very interesting drive by way of the King's Highway to Petra.
 The first stop is Mount Nebo, which is believed by many to be the site of Moses' death and has thus been a centre for pilgrimage since the earliest Christian times.

 Visit the town of Madaba, which has some of the finest Byzantine mosaics in the world.
 Arrive in the early evening at Wadi Musa, our base for exploring Petra.

-Rise early to visit iconic Petra, a UNESCO World Heritage site.
-Enjoy a guided walking tour with your expert CEO, after opt to hike up for magnificent views from the top of the treasury or enjoy free time to explore the site on your own.
-In the evening, enjoy a cooking demonstration and dinner of local specialties.
+Rise early to visit iconic Petra, a UNESCO World Heritage Site.
+Enjoy a guided walking tour with your expert CEO, then opt to hike up for magnificent views from the top of the treasury or enjoy free time to explore the site on your own.
+In the evening, opt to return to visit Petra by candlelight.